Not sold in stores!

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: March 31, 2010.
-This entry was posted in East Bay chocolate, Local chocolate, Recommended chocolatiers, San Francisco chocolate and tagged anise, artisan, barlovento, bean to bar, bergamot, Berkeley, bonbon, cacao nibs, chili, Chocolate Salon, Coco Delice, cocoa beans, dark chocolate, Divine Organics, Dolce Bella, Draegers, Earl Grey, East Bay, Edible Love, Emeryville, fair trade, farmers markets, fig, Gateau & Ganache, handmade, Her Coconess, International Chocolate Salon, Jade Chocolates, jasmine, lapsang souchong, lime, marshmallows, mate, meyer lemon, Neo Cocoa, Oakland, online store, organic, Palo Alto, Paris, passion fruit, Pasta Shop, peanut butter, raw chocolate, rocky road, Sacred Chocolate, San Francisco, sesame, Snake & Butterfly, Socola Chocolatier, star anise, Sterling Confections, tamarind, tea, The Tea Room, truffles, Vice Chocolates, XOX.
+This entry was posted in East Bay chocolate, Events, Local chocolate, Recommended chocolatiers, San Francisco chocolate and tagged anise, artisan, barlovento, bean to bar, bergamot, Berkeley, bonbon, cacao nibs, chili, Chocolate Salon, Coco Delice, cocoa beans, dark chocolate, Divine Organics, Dolce Bella, Draegers, Earl Grey, East Bay, Edible Love, Emeryville, fair trade, farmers markets, fig, Gateau & Ganache, handmade, Her Coconess, International Chocolate Salon, Jade Chocolates, jasmine, lapsang souchong, lime, marshmallows, mate, meyer lemon, Neo Cocoa, Oakland, online store, organic, Palo Alto, Paris, passion fruit, Pasta Shop, peanut butter, raw chocolate, rocky road, Sacred Chocolate, San Francisco, sesame, Snake & Butterfly, Socola Chocolatier, star anise, Sterling Confections, tamarind, tea, The Tea Room, truffles, veteran SFBA artisan chocolatier, Vice Chocolates, XOX.
 Bookmark the permalink.